matthewwall/weewx-klimalogg/readme.txt

 4) Modify weewx.conf:

+4a) Specify the kl_binding instead of wx_binding.
+Klimalogg works best with
+    its own schema, not the wview schema that is the default for weewx.
+To make this happen you must change the data binding in two places, the StdReport and StdArchive sections:

+[StdReport]
+    ...
+    data_binding = kl_binding

+[StdArchive]
+    ...
+    data_binding = kl_binding

-4a) Remove the [[StandardReport]] section.
+4b) Remove the [[StandardReport]] section.
 Either remove it completely, or
     comment the section.
 The KlimaLogg is not a 'standard' weather station, so the graphs and reports in skin Standard will not work properly.

-4b) Optionally remove the [Simulator] driver section; it is no longer needed.
+4c) Optionally remove the [Simulator] driver section; it is no longer needed.

 5) Restart weewx: